 Here are a few tips about renting:

-- Be aware that many homeowner insurance policies do not cover a vacant house for more than 30 days; however, you may want to talk with your insurance agent about changing the policy to insure only the structure without contents.
+Be aware that many homeowner insurance policies do not cover a vacant house for more than 30 days; however, you may want to talk with your insurance agent about changing the policy to insure only the structure without its contents.

-- Ask neighbors to keep an eye on your home and to notify you if they suspect problems.
-Give them your e-mail address or cell phone number to call in the event of an emergency.
+Ask neighbors to keep an eye on your home and to notify you if they suspect problems.
+Give them your email address or cell phone number to call in the event of an emergency.
 Encourage them to call the police and report suspicious activity.

-Option 4) Consider a Short Sale
+Consider a Short Sale

-- Discuss the ramifications with a real estate lawyer to make sure you understand the consequences.
+Discuss the ramifications with a real estate lawyer to make sure you understand the consequences.
 Moreover, not every seller qualifies for a short sale, and not every lender will accept a short sale.

-- Realize that short sales affect credit, and redeeming a pre-foreclosure on your record could prevent you from buying another home for a while.
+Realize that short sales affect credit, and redeeming a pre-foreclosure on your record could prevent you from buying another home for a while.

-Option 5) Offer Your Home on a Lease Option
+Offer Your Home on a Lease Option

 You might talk to your real estate agent about doing a lease option purchase versus an outright sale.
 Lease options are appealing to borrowers who, for a variety of reasons, might not be in a position to purchase a home through conventional financing.
 Maybe they can't decide whether to buy or rent.
 Make sure your lawyer reviews all documents before you agree to a lease option.

-- A tenant who has a stake in the home might take better care of the home, and sometimes lease option agreements make the tenant responsible for all repairs.
+Typically, lease option payments are higher than a regular rent payment, which might eliminate negative cash flow for you.
+A tenant who has a stake in the home might take better care of the home, and sometimes lease option agreements make the tenant responsible for all repairs.

-Option 6) Ask Your Employer About Relocation
+Ask Your Employer About Relocation

-Option 7) Lower the Price to Under Market Value
+Lower the Price to Under Market Value